beast-dev/doc/_posts/2018-10-24-measuring-performance.md

 Overall this implies that we are in a reasonably good shape here with reasonable balance in the mixing of the different aspects of the model.

 One other thing to note here is `Pr(accept)` column, above.
-This measures how often an proposed operation is actually accepted according to the Metropolis-Hastings algorithm.
+This records how often an proposed operation is actually accepted according to the Metropolis-Hastings algorithm.
 A rule of thumb is that a move should be accepted about 23% of the time to be optimally efficient (this is an analytical result for certain continuous moves but we assume it also applies for tree moves).
 Operators are generally 'tuned' to achieve this ratio by adjusting the `size` of the move (how big a change is made to the parameter – big moves will be accepted less often than small).
-Some moves (`Narrow Exchange`, `Wide Exchange` and `WilsonBalding`) are not tunable and you can see they have a very small acceptance ratio.
+Some moves (`Narrow Exchange`, `Wide Exchange` and `WilsonBalding`) are not tunable and you can see they have a very small acceptance probability.
 This means they are acting inefficiently at exploring the tree-space but consume considerable computational time.
 On the other hand they may be important for convergence initially where large moves are favoured.